My degree is in literature and education, and this is my ninth ACC Basketball Preview in ten years for the Hubpages family of websites.

 Departures: Earl Timberlake (9.3 ppg., 5.0 rpg., 1.7 spg.) transferred to Memphis, Chris Lykes (15.5 ppg., 4.0 rpg., 5.5 apg., 2.0 spg., 45.5% 3pt.) transferred to Arkansas, Nysier Brooks (7.4 ppg., 5.8 rpg.) transferred to Ole Miss, and Elijah Olaniyi (10.5 ppg., 5.1 rpg.) transferred back to Stony Brook

-Miami has been decimated with injuries the last two seasons, but it’s easy to think that there’s more going on with the program than that.
+Although injuries have been the primary culprit for Miami the last two seasons, it’s easy to think that there’s more going on with the program than that.
 The barrage of transfers is obviously concerning, and if the story about what happened with Matt Cross is to be believed then it is flat out disturbing.
-Cross was humiliatingly left sitting on the bench ready to go in with the primary camera pointed right at him for an entire game against Florida State while Larranaga used six scholarship players and a walk on.
+Cross was humiliatingly left sitting on the bench ready to go in for an entire game while in clear view of the primary camera against Florida State while Larranaga used six scholarship players and a walk on.
 Larranaga later reported there were no disciplinary issues.
-If that’s true, anyone in their right mind would have transferred after that game.
-There is probably enough talent for a middle of the pack finish in the ACC (Anthony Walker should eventually be an NBA prospect), but if the Hurricanes have another year like the last two then it may be time for a change.
+If that’s true, anyone in their right mind would have transferred after the game.
+Miami hasn’t had an efficient offense since the 2017-18 season (251st in fg%, 321st in 3pt.%, and 232nd in assist to turnover ratio last year), but, with so many perimeter options including the addition of a veteran point guard and the possibility of starting a skilled offensive player in the post, improvement seems inevitable.
+Defense has been an issue during that same time frame (237th in fg% defense and 324th in 3pt.% defense last season), but by simply adding healthy bodies the team will be able to play more aggressively and improve at that end of the floor as well.
+Miami has enough talent for a middle of the pack finish in the ACC; if they still have another year like the last two and the unexpected offseason departures continue in waves, then it may be time to consider moving on from Jim Larranaga.

 2020-2021: 18-10, 9-7 in the ACC (8th); lost to Houston in the NCAA Sweet 16